What kind of merch can we make on demand, is there a list?

 Given that our logistics firm prints merch on demand, handles orders, packs, ships, manages returns, delivery notes, etc., the cost per item is higher than what you would pay if you bought t-shirts directly from a supplier and then went to a printer.
 What people often forget is the time it would take to do this yourself, that you would have to store, pack, ship, and bear the cost for this.

-Since we work professionally as a company, we follow tax rules around the world and add 25% VAT.
+Since we work professionally as a company, we follow tax rules around the world and add 25% VAT to be compliant with Swedish Tax Authorities.

 The variable margins are smaller for on-demand merch if you only look at the direct costs.
-Therefore, we have two pricing strategies that one as an artist can choose between.
+Therefore, we have two pricing strategies that one can choose between.

-1. Cost price –> You see merch as marketing.
+1. Cost price –> You see merch as marketing and branding.
 The margins on the products are virtually zero.
 However, we use even tiers to keep the webshop uniform and neat.

 2. Premium –> You want to monetize your brand.
 The margins on the products are high.

-The purpose is to avoid middlings that makes us earn small amounts per order that then cost a lot in financial administration, i.e., keeping track of, payout, bookkeeping, etc.
+The purpose is to avoid middlings that make us earn small amounts per order that then cost a lot in financial administration, i.e., keeping track of, payout, bookkeeping, etc.

-Price rounding is an amount that is reserved up to a maximum of 40 SEK to be able to use even category pricing with 50 SEK intervals in the webshop and cover parts of the financial administration for Rexius.
+Price rounding is an amount that is reserved up to a maximum of 40 SEK to be able to use even category pricing with 50 SEK intervals in the webshop and cover parts of the financial administration, transaction costs and risk for Rexius Records.

 Cost Price Method: